Andean swift: Distribution and habitat

 Subspecies A. a. parvulus of the Andean swift is the northernmost; it is found on the western slope of the Andes from Peru's Cajamarca Department south into far northern Chile's Tarapacá Region.
 The nominate A. a. andecolus is found from central Bolivia south to Río Negro Province in west central Argentina.
 A. a. peruvianus is restricted to the east slope of the Andes in southeastern Peru.

 The Andean swift mostly inhabits semi-arid montane scrub landscapes though it is also found in both drier and more humid areas.
 It is occasionally seen over forested slopes.
 In elevation it mostly ranges between 2500 and 3550 m in Peru and Bolivia and between 2000 and 2500 m in Argentina.
 It has been recorded above 4100 m in Peru.

 Behavior

 Movement

 The Andean swift is a year-round resident throughout its range, though it may temporarily move to lower elevations to avoid snowstorms.

 Feeding

 Like all swifts, the Andean is an aerial insectivore, but no details of its diet are known.
 It often forages in flocks with wintering chimney swifts (Chaetura pelagica).

 Breeding

-Almost nothing is known about the Andean swift's breeding biology.
-It has been documented nesting in holes in steep rock faces but the nest itself has not been described.
+Little is known about the Andean swift's breeding biology.
+It has been documented nesting in holes in steep rock faces, including behind waterfalls, but the nest itself has not been described.

 Vocalization

-The Andea swift's most common vocalization is "a buzzy, grating 'tzee-tz-tz-trrr...tzee-tz-tz-tzee...'."
+The Andean swift's most common vocalization is "a buzzy, grating 'tzee-tz-tz-trrr...tzee-tz-tz-tzee...'."
 It also makes "a series of single notes 'tzree..tzree..tzree...'."